zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 2. Create a `translation_dictionary`, where every term is associated to a MeSH ID.

-3. Replace ocurrence of a term inside the `translation_dictionary` by their MeSH ID.
+3. Replace occurrences of a term inside the `translation_dictionary` by their MeSH ID.

 4. Store all the translated XML files into a single TSV file with three columns: PMID, title, abstract.
 Optionally, the files can be individually saved into a TXT.